Bapun20/express-typescript-server/README.md

-# Backend Server
+# Express TypeScript Server

-This is an Express server made with TypeScript that handles the backend functionality for the desktop application.
+This is an Express server built with TypeScript, designed to handle backend functionality for a desktop application.

 ## Features